×

 We asked people how much they someone comfortably live on in France, they wrote:

 "The cost of living in France can vary greatly depending on which part of the country you are looking at, as well as where you choose to live.
 In general, the cost of basic foodstuffs, gasoline, and public transport is relatively affordable, and housing costs can vary depending on the area and availability.
 Non-food related expenses such as entertainment and personal care may cost more than in other countries.
-In comparison to other parts of Europe, France is generally more expensive," wrote one member in France.
+In comparison to other parts of Europe, France is generally more expensive," said one expat who made the move to France.

 View More Answers